 - Dyspareunia (difficulty or pain during sexual intercourse)

 - Nickel allergy

-More than 80 percent of the devices were removed due to the pain.
+More than 80 percent of the devices were removed due to pain.
 Among the reasons for the removal, the percentages are distributed as follows.
-Pain: 60 percent, Genital hemorrhage: 14 percent, Device dislocation/migration/expulsion: 12 percent, Perforation: 11 percent, Suspected allergy to metals and Device breakage: 3 percent.
-Most of the women had to undergo one or more surgeries like a hysterectomy to remove the device.
+Pain: 60 percent, Genital hemorrhage: 14 percent, Device dislocation/migration/expulsion: 12 percent, Perforation: 11 percent, Suspected allergy to metals, and Device breakage: 3 percent.
+Most of the women had to undergo one or more surgeries, like a hysterectomy, to remove the device.

 Bayer maintained that its device was extremely safe and effective and that the reason for halting production and sales was purely financial.
 They stated that the previously purchased implants were to be used within a year of purchase, and the remaining devices could be returned to Bayer.
 In America, the window for new Essure implantations closed at the end of 2019.
 However, they did not recall the device.

-Following that, Bayer disclosed in 2020 that it would pay $1.6 billion as Bayer Essure lawsuit settlement amount to resolve almost 39,000 Essure lawsuits brought by women who claimed to have suffered significant device-related ailments.
-In the settlement agreements, Bayer makes no admission of guilt or responsibility.
+Following that, Bayer disclosed in 2020 that it would pay $1.6 billion as a Bayer Essure lawsuit settlement amount to resolve almost 39,000 Essure lawsuits brought by women who claimed to have suffered significant device-related ailments.
+In the Essure settlement amount agreements, Bayer makes no admission of guilt or responsibility.